Skip to main content

 • West Coast Heritage Centre – Discover the rich pioneering past of Zeehan through its historical buildings, mining collections, and old machines.

-• Furneaux Museum – Find fascinating shipwreck artefacts and learn about the harrowing palawa (Tasmanian Aboriginal) experience at Wybalenna settlement in this museum on Flinders Island.
+• Furneaux Museum – Find fascinating shipwreck artefacts and learn about the harrowing Palawa (Tasmanian Aboriginal) experience at Wybalenna settlement in this museum on Flinders Island.

 • Mawson’s Huts Replica Museum – On Hobart’s waterfront, step inside a reimagining of Antarctic explorer Douglas Mawson’s expedition huts, which he called home from 1911–1914.